joon-e/soscisurvey/README.md

 # SoSciSurvey

-This package loads data obtained with [SoSciSurvey](https://www.soscisurvey.de/en/index) into *R* as a tidy, labelled dataset by…
+This package loads data collected with [SoSciSurvey](https://www.soscisurvey.de/en/index) into *R* as a tidy, labelled dataset by…